NT912/TodoList/README.md

 # TodoList

-## The project is running with React Native and Expo
+## The simple project is running with React Native and Expo